inaimathi/langnostic/drafts/clojure-for-gui-programming.md

 So I'm now officially a Clojure programmer[^or-rather].
 Which is to say, I have now been paid actual money to write Clojure.
-That brings the tally to 12 of the 14 languages in my title-bar *(the last two are Smalltalk and SML, in case you were wondering)*.
+That brings the tally to 12 of the 14 languages in my title-bar [^remaining-langs].
 Clojure wasn't a requirement for the project.
 But the stated aims included a few things that made a JVM language very attractive, so I rolled with it.
 In particular:

 1. we want a cross-platform thick-client, complete with desktop GUI
-2. the end result needs to be a single-click-launching application, because our targets are non-programmers
+2. the end result needs to be a single-click-launching application, because our target users are non-programmers

-I can't give you details or source code, because this is internal stuff that doesn't make sense for public consumption.
-What I *can* tell you is that [`leiningen`s]() `uberjar` capability hits the second goal for us, and a library called [Seesaw](https://github.com/daveray/seesaw) hits the first.
+I can't give you details or source code, because this is a small, internal utility that doesn't make sense for public consumption.
+What I *can* tell you is that [`leiningen`s](http://leiningen.org/) `uberjar` capability hits the second goal for us, and a library called [Seesaw](https://github.com/daveray/seesaw) hits the first.
 There's also a bunch of observations I can make about the process without getting into any concrete code.
-And this is occasionally a journal about my programming experiences.
+And this is ostensibly a journal about my programming experiences.

 So lets do this thing.

 ## Seesaw

-Seesaw is a bearable wrapper around [Swing](TODO).
+Seesaw is a bearable wrapper around [Swing](https://en.wikipedia.org/wiki/Swing_%28Java%29).

 I should note, by the way, that literally everything I've heard about swing prepared me for it being a trashy, slow, unsafe, fugly UI toolkit.
-I mean, I dunno; maybe there's better ones out there, but compared to steaming piles like Ruby's [`green_shoes`](TODO), or half-way-decent-but-external-dependency-ridden things like [mcclim](TODO), Seesaw is pretty damn good.
+I mean, I dunno; maybe there's better ones out there, but compared to steaming piles like Ruby's [`green_shoes`](https://ashbb.github.io/green_shoes/), or half-way-decent-but-external-dependency-ridden things like [mcclim](https://common-lisp.net/project/mcclim/), Seesaw is pretty damn good.

 It's composeable, minimal, robust *and* cross-platform enough for my purposes.

-So I like it.

-Not sure if that takes my Lisp-cred down a peg or two, but whatever.
+It also isn't as threading-hostile as I've been led to believe.
+The application ends up using a lot of [Clojures' synchronization primitives](TODO - link to atom vs ref vs agent question), along with some actual calls to `Thread.`, and it hasn't caused any problems yet.

-There's already a [short tutorial](TODO - seesaw REPL tutorial), so I won't take up too much space with talking about it.
-But I do recommend that you go check it out.
+There's already a [short Seesaw tutorial](https://gist.github.com/daveray/1441520) out there, so I won't write more about it.
+If you're interested, go check that out.

 ## Non-Strictness (Sometimes)